andrew/ultimate-awesome/README.md

 - [awesomeCSV](https://github.com/secretGeek/awesomeCSV) - 🕶️A curated list of awesome tools for dealing with CSV.
 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
 - [StarryDivineSky](https://github.com/wuwenjie1992/StarryDivineSky) - 精选了10K+项目，包括机器学习、深度学习、NLP、GNN、推荐系统、生物医药、机器视觉、前后端开发等内容。Selected more than 10k+ projects, including machine learning, deep learning, NLP, GNN, recommendation system, biomedicine, machine vision, etc. Let more excellent projects be discovered by people.
 Continue to update!
 Welcome to star! .
-- [awesome-AutoML](https://github.com/windmaple/awesome-AutoML) - Curating a list of AutoML-related research, tools, projects and other resources.
 - [awesome-list-rpc-nodes-providers](https://github.com/arddluma/awesome-list-rpc-nodes-providers) - A curated list of awesome Node providers and public RPC endpoints for Ethereum, BSC, Gnosis (xDAI), Fantom, Avalanche, KuCoin, Fuse, Harmony, Tezos, IoTeX, Arbitrum, Optimism and more :) .
 - [awesome-computational-neuroscience](https://github.com/eselkin/awesome-computational-neuroscience) - A list of schools and researchers in computational neuroscience.
 - [awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time.